effektif/user-docs/docs/control-flow/exclusive-gateway.rst

 When a sub-condition is incompletely specified, evaluating the whole condition will fail and the transition will not be taken.
 The |warning-symbol| symbol indicates an incomplete sub-condition, while the |check-symbol| symbol indicates that the sub-condition is valid.
 Click either of these symbols to remove the sub condition from the list.

-An unspecified condition is marked with a |warning-symbol| symbol.

 .. |binding-symbol| image:: /_static/images/control-flow/excl-gateway-auto-6.png
 .. |warning-symbol| image:: /_static/images/control-flow/excl-gateway-auto-3.png